samtools faidx ref/M_aurantiacus_v1.fasta

 # pgip_shell calls pixi shell -e full --as-is

-to directory and activate environment with pixi shell
+pgip_shellCopy the contents to a file pixi.toml in directory variant-calling, cd to directory and activate environment with pixi shell:

 [workspace]